 Marianne Strauss, executive director

-Holding a Masters degree in environment, and as the daughter of community activist parents who mobilized their community and government to protect the Ile Bizard forest on the West Island of Montreal, it is natural that Marianne would gravitate towards this cause.
-Having recently moved to Aylmer, she has succumbed to the charm of the Boucher Forest and have joined the team of the Foundation, hoping to contribute to its goals of conservation.
+Holding a Masters degree in environment, and as the daughter of community activists who mobilized their community and local government to protect the Ile Bizard forest in the West Island of Montreal, it is natural that Marianne would gravitate towards this cause.
+Resident of Gatineau for almost 5 years now, she has succumbed to the charm of the Boucher Forest and have joined the team of the Foundation, hoping to contribute to its goals of conservation.

 Board of Directors